DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Traffic to reserved IP o/t default VPC router (9/4/2020)

 # 2.2.15.
 AWS Global Accelerator:
 - AWS Global Accelerator accelerates connectivity to improve performance and availability for users.
 Global Accelerator sits on top of the AWS backbone and directs traffic to optimal endpoints worldwide.
 By default, Global Accelerator provides you two static IP addresses that you can make use of.
+Or two existing AWS IP from their pool's can be migrated into Global Accelerator.
+There is also a BYO-IP capability.
+These IPs must be "AnyCast IP's".
 - Global Accelerator helps reduce the number of hops to get to your AWS resources.
 Your users just need to make it to an edge location and once there, everything will remain internal to the AWS global network.
 Normally, it takes many networks to reach the application in full and paths to and from the application may vary.
 With each hop, there is risk involved either in security or in failure.
+There must be a AWB GA endpoint in each region (but not all regions appear to support AWS-GA...)

 ![Screen Shot 2020-06-21 at 5 50 02 PM](https://user-images.githubusercontent.com/13093517/85235996-aa0cbc00-b3e7-11ea-9e85-039f0ba6e770.png)

-- In summary, Global Accelerator is a fast/reliable pipeline between user and application.
+- In summary, Global Accelerator is a fast/reliable pipeline between user and application which supports two "world wide" anycast IP addresses.
-- It's like going on a trip (web traffic) and stopping to ask for directions in possibly unsafe parts of town (multiple networks are visited which can increase security risks) as opposed to having a GPS (global accelerator) that leads you directly where you want to go (endpoint) without having to make unnecessary stops.
 - It can be confused with Cloudfront, but CloudFront is a cache for content stemming from a distant origin server.
 - While CloudFront simply caches static content to the closest AWS Point Of Presence (POP) location, Global accelerator will use the same Amazon POP to accept initial requests and routes them directly to the services.
 - Route53's latency based routing might also appear similar to Global Accelerator, but Route 53 is for simply helping choose which region for the user to use.
 Route53 has nothing to do with actually providing a fast network path.
 - Global Accelerator also provides fast regional failover.
+It implements a health check feature, default is 30 seconds 3x for endpoints in the EndPoint Group.
+(AWS Console).

 # 2.3.
 Simple Queuing Service (SQS) (Updated 9/28/2)